-The scope of this report is to promote market discipline and to improve transparency of market participants.
-The present report is prepared by ICC Intercertus Capital Ltd (the "Company"), a Cyprus Investment Firm ("CIF") authorized and regulated by the Cyprus Securities and Exchange Commission (the "CySEC", the "Commission") which operates in harmonisation with the Markets in Financial Instruments Regulation and Directive ("MiFIR" & "MiFID II" respectively).
+The scope of this report is to promote market discipline and to improve the transparency of market participants.
+The present report is prepared by Harindale Ltd (previously known as ICC Intercertus Capital Ltd and operating as Axiance) (the "Company"), a Cyprus Investment Firm ("CIF") authorized and regulated by the Cyprus Securities and Exchange Commission (the "CySEC", the "Commission") which operates in harmonisation with the Markets in Financial Instruments Regulation and Directive ("MiFIR" & "MiFID II" respectively).

-Company name ICC Intercertus Capital Ltd
+Company name Harindale Ltd (previously ICC Intercertus Capital Ltd)

 CIF Authorization date 27/04/2016

 CIF License number 301/16

 Company Registration Date 01/09/2015

 Company Registration Number HE 346662